GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 </div>

-Custom endpoints are recommended when we need to manage and customize accesses to the API, whether it is by different applications ("mobile" and "website"), teams ("development" and "marketing"), clients ("client-A" and "client-B") and others.
+Custom endpoints are recommended when we need to manage and customize accesses to the API, whether it is by different applications, teams, clients, or any other.

 ## When to use private custom endpoints